Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 6. **Privilege escalation**: exploiting race conditions can allow attackers to escalate their privileges, gaining higher-level access and control over the system than intended.

-7. **Code execution**: in some cases, race conditions can be exploited to execute arbitrary code, potentially allowing attackers to take full control of the affected system.

 ## How to test for race condition vulnerabilities?

 The primary challenge when testing for race conditions is timing the requests so that at least two race windows line up, causing a collision.
 This window is often just milliseconds and can be even shorter.
 Even if you send all of the requests at exactly the same time, in practice there are various uncontrollable and unpredictable external factors that affect when the server processes each request and in which order.

-### What factors do affect the exploitation of race condition vulnerabilities?
+### Factors that affect the exploitation of race condition vulnerabilities

+Many things might affect the time it takes from a request to reach the destination server and receive its response back.
+Unfortunately most of them are out of our control but we can use different techniques to minimize their impact.
 The image below illustrates how two parallel requests sent at the same time experience different stages of latency:

 ![https://portswigger.net/web-security/race-conditions/images/race-conditions-basic.png](race-conditions-basic.png)